matthewlloyd/Voron-Parametric/README.md

 ## Design Tips

-An easy way to reconstruct a part is to import the original STL as a mesh, center it, then start drawing sketches around it to capture the main dimensions.
-As you build up the part, you can hide or show the mesh to compare against your component, and see what else you need to do.
+An easy way to reconstruct a part is to import the original piece from the official Voron F3D CAD, center it, then start drawing sketches around it to capture the main dimensions.
+As you build up the part, you can hide or show the original body to compare against your component, and see what else you need to do.

+To do this:

+* Open the original CAD F3D file in Fusion 360.
+* Find the part you are interested in in the heirarchy view.
+* Right click, and select "Save Copy As".
+* Open the new part and make it editable.
+Click on the body, go to MODIFY -> Align, and select the origin.

+Before starting work, you MUST do the following, otherwise you will find yourself having to start all over again:

+* Turn on design history: right click the top level item in the heirarchy, and select "Capture Design History."
+* Create a new component: ASSEMBLE -> New Component.
+* Name the component to match the name of the part.
+* Activate the component in the heirarchy.
+* When starting your first sketch, be sure to select a plane that is part of the new component, and not a face of the imported body.
+  Hiding the imported body temporarily is a good way to ensure this.

+While working, you can capture measurements like distances, XYZ coordinates, and radii, by selecting appropriate points, lines, and curves, in the original component, and by using the INSPECT -> Measure tool as needed.

+Don't forget to save your work often, since Fusion 360 can be unstable when used with certain graphics drivers.
+If you have an Nvidia graphics card and are running Windows, switch to the Studio driver using Geforce Experience (use the three dots icon at the top right of the DRIVERS tab), it is much more stable.

+Before exporting, you can delete the imported body from the heirarchy.

 Always follow the two golden rules of Fusion 360: